 The system is around £5,000+VAT for a typical 2/3 bedroomed house, depending on the size.
 Please contact us for a quotation.

 How long will it take to install?

-TeleBeam installation can usually be carried out in one week, excluding finishings.
+TeleBeam installation can usually be carried out in one to two days, excluding finishings.